daniakhan123/emotion_detector/README.md

 ---

 ## License
-MIT — free to use, modify, and showcase on your portfolio.
+MIT — free to use